JackWachter/Stock-Analyzer/README.md

 # Stock Analysis Script

 This Python script performs analysis on a stock using various sources such as Yahoo Finance, Reddit, insider trading data, Seeking Alpha, and technical analysis.
-It also includes a position sizer to help determine appropriate position sizing for a trade based on risk parameters.
+It also includes a position sizer to help determine appropriate position sizing for a trade based on risk parameters.'

+### Demo Video

+<iframe width="640" height="480" src="https://www.youtube.com/embed/iKKsgiRyO9w" frameborder="0" allowfullscreen></iframe>

 ### Prerequisites